Setting up Coverage Filters

 You can view and edit coverage filters in the Coverage Filters dialog.
 To open this dialog, do one of the following:

-- In Visual Studio, press Ctrl+Alt+K F or choose in the main menu
+- In Visual Studio, press Ctrl+Alt+K F or choose from the main menu

 - In dotCover standalone application, press Ctrl+Alt+K F or choose in the menu.